Guthrie Govan: Steven Wilson

 Govan was the lead guitarist in Steven Wilson's band, performing on The Raven That Refused to Sing, Hand.
 Cannot.
 Erase., and 4½, and was a full-time touring musician for Wilson's band until April 2015.
 Govan left the band because of touring priorities with the Aristocrats whose touring schedule was clashing with Wilson's.
 Govan recommended Dave Kilminster as his replacement.

 Hans Zimmer

-Since 2016, Guthrie Govan has been the lead guitarist in the 'Hans Zimmer Live' band and has toured the world with this ensemble.
+Since 2016, Govan has been the lead guitarist in the 'Hans Zimmer Live' band and has toured the world with this ensemble.
 Zimmer found Govan on YouTube where he saw Govan play a fretless guitar.
 After some messages were exchanged on Govan's official Facebook page (Govan thought he was dealing with an imposter first, until Zimmer sent him his private phone number and asked Govan to call him), he became part of the live band.
 In addition, he has contributed to a number of Hans Zimmer soundtracks such as The Boss Baby (2017), X-Men: Dark Phoenix (2019), The Lion King (2019), and Dune (2021).